 The powerful images of God in which humans have seen or heard or felt the truth have created images that have strengthened and comforted people and allowed them to discern the truth against the odds.

-On the other hand, the blind conviction of humans to believe that the world matches the limitations of their vision and understanding has created a globe of millions of universes bumping into each, every person stubbornly holding onto the righteous conviction that what they know and see is the truth.
-The tendency of a human being to believe that he or she knows the parameters of world allows for confounding mistakes and often suffering, but this tendency defines the tenacious conviction that what an individual knows is a unique perspective adding to whole, that defines the very powerful nature of being human.
+On the other hand, the blind conviction of humans to believe that the world matches the limitations of their vision and understanding.
+Humans move with their world through a landscape of millions of universes bumping into each other.
+Every person stubbornly holds onto the righteous conviction that what they know and see is the truth.
+The tendency of a human being to believe that he or she knows the parameters of the world allows for confounding mistakes and often suffering.
+This tendency, this tenacious conviction that every individual has a right to a unique perspective defines the very powerful nature of being human.

 Let me give you some examples: